 The implementation of Smokey also faces several challenges.
-Since smoking consists of a sequence of motions, its impact on CSI is dynamically scattered across different subcarriers.
-Even in a single subcarrier, the noisy is also very high due to the passive detection method for uncooperative users in dynamic environment.
-We design a motion acquisition method, based on the foreground detection problem in image processing community, to extract useful information from the noisy CSI traces.
+First, since smoking consists of a sequence of motions, its impact on CSI is dynamically scattered across different subcarriers.
+What's worse, even in a single subcarrier, the noise is also very high due to the passive detection method for uncooperative users in dynamic environments.
+We design a motion acquisition method, based on the foreground detection in image processing community, to extract useful information from the noisy CSI traces.
+We also leverage the spatial diversity of multiple antennas on the receiver to improve the robustness of Smokey.
+We design the antenna selection and result fusion components to use the multiple antennas appropriately for performance improvement.
+We also propose event-driven sampling mechanism to avoid congesting the wireless channel and save energy.

 We implement Smokey on the commercial WiFi devices and evaluate its performance in real environments.
 The results show that Smokey can detect the smoking activities with a high TPR of 0.976 (0.919), along with a low FPR of 0.008 (0.097) using a single pair of transceivers in the relatively static (dynamic) environments.
 We also extensively evaluate the robustness of Smokey under various scenarios.
-The results show that the accuracy of Smokey is still about 70% even there are four non-smoker existing around the target smoker.